 Copenhagen residents are also passionate about recycling and composting, as well as conserving electricity and heat.

 San Francisco, California San Francisco ranks as North America’s greenest city in the index.
 It had a long history of environmental consciousness stretching back to the founding of the Sierra Club environmental group in the 19th Century.
 The City has a superb 77% recycling rate, one of the highest in the world.

 Cape Town, South Africa South Africa’s second-largest city is making huge environmental strides in Africa by pushing for energy conservation and greater use of renewable resources.
 In 2008, Cape Town started using energy from the country’s first commercial wind farm and now aims to get 10% of its energy from renewable resources by 2020.These efforts are transforming life in the city.

 More bike routes are becoming available, a welcome change for locals who tend to be outdoorsy.
-According to Leonie Mervis, founder and director of the urban cycling campaign Bicycle Cape Town, the most bike-friendly areas to live within the city are Sea point and Green point.
+According to Leonie Mervis, founder, and director of the urban cycling campaign Bicycle Cape Town, the most bike-friendly areas to live in the city are Sea point and Green point.
 Though the city center it doesn’t have as many dedicated cycle routes, bikes are allowed for free on the My CiTi rapid bus service, making the city easy to get around in without a car.

 Anyone reading this list would be green with envy.